woocommerce/woocommerce/readme.txt

 * Ability to register from my account page
 * Option to show size/weight on attributes tab
 * Added logger class for debugging
+* Ability to make layered nav an "OR" query so you can expand your search rather than filter it

 = 1.2.1 - 10/11/2011 =
 * Reworked downloadable and virtual products - now variations can be downloadable/virtual too making it more flexible